influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-18T00:24:00Z   7.635
 ```

-The query returns the greatest field value in the `water_level` field key.
+Returns the greatest field value in the `water_level` field key.
 It covers the [time range](/influxdb/v2.4/query-data/influxql/explore-data/time-and-timezone/#time-syntax) between `2015-08-17T23:48:00Z` and `2015-08-18T00:54:00Z` and [groups](/influxdb/v2.4/query-data/influxql/explore-data/group-by/) results in to 12-minute time intervals and per tag.
 The query [fills](/influxdb/v2.4/query-data/influxql/explore-data/group-by/#group-by-time-intervals-and-fill) empty time intervals with `9.01`, and it [limits](/influxdb/v2.4/query-data/influxql/explore-data/limit-and-slimit/) the number of points and series returned to four and one.